-Results With TUKYSA*
+Results With the TUKYSA Regimen*

 TUKYSA (tucatinib) is a targeted, chemotherapy-free treatment.
 It is taken with another medicine called trastuzumab (also called Herceptin®).